wifisensing/PicoScenes-Manual/source/index.rst

-PicoScenes: CSI-based Wi-Fi Sensing Research, Supercharged!
+PicoScenes: Supercharging Your Next Wi-Fi Sensing Research!
 =============================================================

 PicoScenes is a versatile and powerful middleware for CSI-based Wi-Fi sensing research.
 It helps researchers **overcome two key barriers** of modern Wi-Fi sensing research: inadequate sensing hardware and incapable measurement software.